KyunginNa/slowfood_api_team2_october2020/README.md

 ## Description

 This is an API for [Slowfood client](https://github.com/KyunginNa/slowfood_client_team2_october2020).
-The api authenticates users, stores products and orders data, provides payment using Stripe.
+The api authenticates users, stores products and orders data, and provides payment functionality using Stripe.
 It is built with Ruby on Rails(Ruby version 2.5.1).

 - User registration
 - Display a list of products